rajivsam/descriptive_analytics/examples/olist_case_study/picture_summary_SP_2017.md

 ### Concluding thoughts

+ We analyzed the revenue for 2017 based on a temporal aggregation and geographical aggregation.
+We used the Cosine similarity to identify similar purchasing behavior.
+This segmented the major market into two sub-problems.
+One problem can be analyzed with Graph methods, the other, the IID data, can be analyzed with conventional machine learning methods.
+A descriptive analysis task simplified our analysis for us.
 Hopefully, this convinces you that, performing a descriptive analytics task like the above on this dataset is useful because it gives you information about how your problem is structured.
-The connected components of the similarity sub-graph does this for us.
-Personally, I prefer doing an analysis like this prior to a related task like forecasting revenue or understanding revenue through a graph regression model.